 "We're free and clear of our record contract.
 The world's our oyster.
 We can basically do whatever we want.
-And we're going so start figuring that out,
+And we're going so start figuring that out," he told Spin.

 However, Ulrich is keen to say they won't try t be unusual for the sake of it.